Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    1. Generate the system configuration

-      > **Note:** For those more familiar with a CSM install, this step may be skipped entirely by using `pit-init.sh`, as detailed in the [Bring-up the PIT Services and Validate PIT Health](#bring---up-the-pit-services-and-validate-pit-health) section.

       > **Note:** Make sure to select a reachable NTP pool/server (passed in via the `--ntp-pools`/`--ntp-servers` flags, respectively).
 Adding an unreachable server can cause clock skew as `chrony` tries to continually reach out to a server it can never reach.

       ```bash